 Throwing weed into brownie mix will get you high.
 This is not true.
 The THC needs to be bound to some sort of fat or oil.
 The best way to make your pot brownies is to cook the plant matter with some butter and strain it.
 Use this product in place of the butter/oil in the brownie mix recipe.
 Just throwing your weed into brownie mix is a waste and will probably result in bad tasting brownies.

 You can overdose eating edibles.
 There is no such thing as a fatal overdose when it comes to marijuana.
 With edibles you would simply fall asleep or vomit before you could ingest enough marijuana to kill you.
 You can get really messed up so do not try this and definitely do not drive after eating them.

 You can only make desserts with cannabutter.
 Anyone who thinks this is true clearly has never looked at the ingredients on a lot of foods.
 Butter and oil are used in a plethora of cooking recipes.
 All you need to do is replace the butter or oil in the recipe with the cannbutter and you are off to the races.

 Mangos Increase Potency.
 This rumor started because mangoes and cannabis both contain myrcene, a terpenoid that contributes to flavor and smell.
 According to High Times no formal studies into this effect have been done, and this ‘mango mojo’ is most likely a placebo effect.

 Cannabutter cooking takes forever to complete.
 This is not true.
 The process only takes a few hours to complete.
 You can let the butter simmer at about two hundred and forty degrees for a couple of hours to complete the process.

 There you have it.
 For any novice cannabis edible eaters I hope that can clear the air for you some.
 Now you can go out into the world of edibles and not be fooled by of the rumors you may hear about edible eating.

-Learn how to make cannabis edibles at the premier cannabis training school.
+Learn how to cook with cannabis at the premier cannabis training school.